Free · India · Updated 2026

 P = principal loan amount (₹) r = monthly interest rate = annual rate ÷ 12 ÷ 100 n = loan tenure in months

 In the early years, a larger share of every EMI goes towards interest.
-As the outstanding principal shrinks, more of each instalment chips away at the principal — which is exactly what the yearly repayment chart above shows.
+As the outstanding principal shrinks, more of each instalment chips away at the principal — so the interest portion of each EMI keeps shrinking over time.

 Example EMI calculations (India)